noanjrd/42_Minishell/README.md

 <h1>🌸 Minishell</h1>

-  <p><strong>Minishell</strong> is a small Unix shell developed as part of the 42 School curriculum.
-It replicates basic Bash behavior, handling commands, pipes, redirections, and more — all coded from scratch in C.</p>
+<p><strong>Minishell</strong> is a group project in the 42 School curriculum.
+The goal is to program a small Unix shell that replicates basic Bash behavior, handling commands, pipes, redirections, and more — all coded from scratch in C.</p>

   <h2>✅ Features</h2>